DeepanjaliRaj/datasciencecoursera-1/README.md

 # datasciencecoursera
-## this is a markdown file
+## This is a markdown file.
-## this is a repo for the end of course project for the Data Scientist's Toolbox on COursera.
+## This is a repo for the end of course project for the Data Scientist's Toolbox on Coursera.